ÀÏ˾»úÎçÒ¹¸£Àû

 Renewing a claim for tax credits

-Tax credit claims which are not yet migrated to the universal credit system are renewed annually.
+Tax credit claims which were not yet migrated to the universal credit system were renewed annually.
 A claimant will be invited to renew their claim by being sent a renewal pack each year.
 The deadline for renewal is usually 31st July each year (see below).

 Powered by